 Bold and italic ***word*** in the middle of the sentence.

 Website URLs and emails are automatically turned into clickable links.
-Here's a few examples:
+For example, any of those strings will be automatically turned into a link:

 You can also create text links, using the syntax